One Pot Vegetarian Orzo with Sundried Tomatoes

 - Pro Tips – These are helpful hints to help you pull off the recipe flawlessly

 - Next Level – These are basically bonus recipes!
-They will show you how to….take it to the next level with simple swaps, changes, or additions.
+They will show you how to take the recipe to the next level with simple swaps, changes, or additions.

 - Market Swaps – Life savers if an ingredient is unavailable or you prefer to use something else.